 Learn how to draw a great looking Microscope with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Microscope.
+By following the simple steps, you too can easily draw a perfect Microscope.

 A microscope is a scientific instrument "that produces enlarged images of small objects."
 The word "microscope" comes from ancient Greek words meaning "small" and "to see."